trishacapitle/digital-tour-guide-system/README.md

-# ECOZAR: Digital Tour Guide System for an E-Shuttle
+# Digital Tour Guide System for a Modified Electric Vehicle

 ## Overview
-ECOZAR is a standalone digital tour guide application tailored for a solar-charged e-shuttle operating within a campus environment.
+This is a standalone digital tour guide application tailored for a solar-charged e-vehicle operating within a campus environment.
 It delivers real-time location tracking, synchronized voice narration, and slideshow presentations, engaging passengers with automated tours of landmarks and points of interest.

 ## Key Features